niw/icalfilter/README.md

 HTTP server
 -----------

-`icalfilterd` is a HTTP deamon that filters a large iClaendar file on the fly.
+`icalfilterd` is a HTTP daemon that filters a large iCalendar file on the fly.

 `make docker` creates a `icalfilter` docker image.